DN6017 - Major Project Realisation: Interior Architecture and Design (2023/24)

 |Total study hours||300|

-A professional standard of realisation, contextualisation and presentation will be expected, providing the elements for a portfolio of practice with which students may enter the field of employment, self-employment or further studies.
+A professional standard of realisation, contextualisation and presentation will be expected, providing the elements for a portfolio of practice with which you may enter the fields of employment, self-employment or further studies.

 Prior learning requirements

 Pre-requisite: DN5004 Design Details

 Through a negotiated and agreed individual project, you will gain experience of:

 • planning, recording, managing and conducting a process for the production and completion of a researched proposal;

 • aligning skills and knowledge in various areas of expertise and endeavour: technical, intellectual, creative, organisational, critical and interpersonal, to the successful conclusion of an integrated project;